Alerts

 What happens next is for anyone to guess but, amongst the uncertainty, one point is clear – the UK remains, for the time being, a full member of the EU and will continue to so for at least a two year period after the UK Government issues an Article 50 Notice.
 Major international companies such as Nissan and Google are clearly betting that the UK’s close trading relationship with its European partners will continue long after that.

-Haynes and Boone CDG will continue to provide regular updates on these important issues.
+Haynes Boone CDG will continue to provide regular updates on these important issues.
 For more information please contact one of the lawyers listed below.